Tenama-hub/Lenovo_Legion_Linux-Guide/README.md

 - Comes with Plasma by default.
 Can install a different desktop environment during the installation process (same for the bootloader)
 - Pre-configured snapshots in case updates go bad (If you choose BTRFS+Limine by default)
 - One-click install for gaming packages (Steam, Lutris, Heroic, Mangohud with Goverlay + libraries needed) + nvidia drivers pre-installed
-- A functional software center that allows installing AUR and Flatpaks too
+- A functional software center that allows installing AUR and Flatpaks
 - Bleeding edge distribution based on Arch Linux, which means you will get frequent updates
-- "Optimized" for your hardware, meaning you can get a boost in performance
+- Optimized for your hardware, meaning you can get a boost in performance
 - Great documentation (wiki.cachyos.org)
-> (-) The so called "optimizations" can be a hit or miss, doesn't increase gaming performance significantly.
-They only do under certain workflows.\
+> (-) "Optimizations" only apply to certain specific scenarios (Gaming isn't one of them).\
 > (-) Updates can go bad due to it's bleeding edge nature and you will experience several bugs here and there.\
 > (-) AUR isn't the safeset place to get your packages from.\
 > (-) Requires prior linux knowledge in order to properly use it.
 Not suitable for newbies or for production environments.\